Part 2 in the Cash Cycle series: Use these cash flow tactics to unlock the working capital you need to achieve your business goals.

 There’s no doubt that an effective collections department will improve your ability to collect customer invoices on time.
 Effective collections can help create a more stable and reliable DSO.
 However, this requires staff training, likely more personnel hours (translating into payroll costs) and leadership’s time to make sure this process is effectively managed.

-4. Ask for extended payment terms
+4. Investigate extended payment term options

 Extending your accounts payable will increase your DPO, and help offset the other two factors of your CCC.
 But this could negatively impact your relationships with suppliers if you extend too much, and breaching the terms could put you at risk of becoming the delinquent account you’re trying to avoid in your own A/R.